19 Travel Trends for 2022

 - What is the share of digital marketing in all of this?

 - And, of course, what is the importance of tourism statistics for businesses?

 We looked into the biggest travel trends and gathered the top 20 that bear significance for the industry.
 In this article, we will go over the findings and the main takeaways from each point.

-Hopefully, it can help shed light on the current status of the industry and how to boost your upcoming itineraries accordingly for the new year.
+Hopefully, it can help shed light on the industry's current status and how to boost your upcoming itineraries accordingly for the new year.

 However, it was still not a usual year for the travel market, and there were certain shifts in travel trends.

 1. Vaccine matters for travelers